 The University of Sydney also conducted research into the healing benefits of Manuka honey on horse wounds.
 The research found that wounds treated with Manuka honey UMF 20 (equivalent to MGO 829) healed faster than wounds treated with generic honey, or left untreated.
 That’s an excellent reason for horse owners to always have a jar of our Manuka Honey MGO 900+ available!

-provides two great tips for using manuka honey on dog, cat and even horse wounds :
+Veterinary Practice provides two great tips for using Manuka honey on dog, cat, and even horse wounds :

-- Manuka honey gel – therapeutic grade manuka honey can be mixed up to 50:50 with a hydrogel (ask your local pharmacy or vet) to create an osmotic gel. (which creates a warm, moist environment which promotes healing of the wound and encourages new skin to grow).
+- Manuka honey gel – therapeutic grade Manuka honey can be mixed up to 50:50 with a hydrogel (ask your local pharmacy or vet) to create an osmotic gel.
+This creates a warm, moist environment, which promotes healing of the wound and encourages new skin to grow.
 The gel you create may be particularly helpful for cases of burns or where tissue loss is extensive.
-This helps many animals, but in particular, it is great for horses, particularly for hoof infections.
-(Keep an eye out for our blog on this topic!)
+This helps many animals, but is particularly great for horses, especially for hoof infections.

 Just like we use it on ourselves, Manuka honey provides a great alternative to other synthetic products to protect wounds, burns, and grazes or as a general first aid.
 In addition to the topical application of Manuka to support quicker healing time, Manuka honey has also been shown to be beneficial for conditions such as kennel cough by alleviating many of your dog’s symptoms.
 Of course, we are no veterinarians, so it’s always good to check with your pet’s vet.
 AB’s Honey offers Australia’s best therapeutic grade 100% raw Manuka honey.
 View the full range of Manuka honey here.